vitorjna/Scripts/README.md

 ## AI Translate

-This section describes the `translate.py` script, a Python-based tool for automated text translation using external APIs.
+This script (`translate.py`) is a Python-based tool for automated text translation, leveraging external APIs.

 For more details, see the [AI Translate README](AI-Translate/README.md).

 ## Git Projects Automation

-This section details the `git_projects.py` script, a Python tool designed for executing Git commands across multiple local repositories.
+This script (`git_projects.py`) is a Python-based tool for executing Git commands across multiple local repositories associated with specific projects.

 For more details, see the [Git Projects Automation README](Git-Projects/README.md).

 ---